yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 Transformer type: `io.aiven.kafka.connect.transforms.ExtractTopic`

-This transformer extracts a string value from the record and use it as the topic name.
+This transformer extracts a string value from the record and uses it as the topic name.

 The transformation can use either the whole key or value (in this case, it must have `INT8`, `INT16`, `INT32`, `INT64`, `FLOAT32`, `FLOAT32`, `BOOLEAN`, or `STRING` type) or a field in them (in this case, it must have `STRUCT` type and the field's value must be `INT8`, `INT16`, `INT32`, `INT64`, `FLOAT32`, `FLOAT32`, `BOOLEAN`, or `STRING`).